 Overriding Your Will

 For many people, the terms “estate planning” and “will” are almost interchangeable.
 A will is probably the single most vital document in an estate plan and provides an outline for how your estate will be distributed upon your death.
-However, what surprises many people is that beneficiary designations on insurance policies, trusts, retirement accounts and many other estate planning vehicles will actually override the beneficiaries that you name in your will.
+However, what surprises many people is that beneficiary designations on insurance policies, trusts, retirement accounts, and many other estate planning vehicles will actually override the beneficiaries that you name in your will.
 Without careful coordination between your will and these estate planning tools, you could accidentally disinherit a loved one or leave your heirs facing a large tax bill.

 The biggest appeal of designating beneficiaries directly on a financial account or insurance policy is that upon your death, the assets will go directly to your named beneficiaries without going through probate.
 This can help save your future heirs both time and money.
 Unfortunately, especially if your estate plan is particularly complex, keeping your beneficiaries consistent can be very difficult, and naming conflicting beneficiaries on various accounts and within your will can cause assets to be distributed unequally.
-Changing or contesting someone’s beneficiary status after the death of the death of the account or policy owner is a lengthy and costly process, and can lead to your assets being distributed contrary to your wishes.
+Changing or contesting someone’s beneficiary status after the death of the account or policy owner is a lengthy and costly process, and can lead to your assets being distributed contrary to your wishes.

 Beyond just making sure that your will and beneficiary designations are in alignment, you will also want to ensure that the beneficiaries you have chosen are the right people to inherit your assets.
 “Right” doesn’t always mean “closest,” “most in need” or “most deserving.”
-Choosing the right beneficiaries will cause you to consider tax implications, probate and the ease of transfer.
+Choosing the right beneficiaries will cause you to consider tax implications, probate, and the ease of transfer.

 When choosing a beneficiary, you can name any of the following to receive your assets: